wonsunahn/Capstone_Spring2025/_deliverables/FinalReport.md

     1. Reflection on what I learned from the internship.
 Did you learn something new and exciting?
     1. Issues that prevented you from reaching those goals (e.g. advisor did not mentor you, did not have time to learn background for research, or advisor set to high expectations).

+## Paper Content

+If you are unsure about what to put on the paper, consider answering some of the below questions.
+Consider the following as a list of possible topics to discuss, not as a checklist.

+1. What programming language did you use?
+Why?
+2. Were there things about the choice of language you liked?
+Disliked?
+3. What frameworks did you use?
+4. How did you handle clarifying requirements?
+5. What technical problems did you face?
+6. How did you ensure quality code?
+7. What kind of testing did you do?
+8. What was the development process like?
+9. How did you communicate with other developers/testers/customers/etc?
+10. Did you have non-technical problems that you had to face?
+11. What were the biggest challenges you faced during the capstone?
+12. Were you able to take what you learned during the capstone and apply it to classes?
+Conversely, were you able to use what you learned in class for the capstone project?
+13. How did you design the software you were writing?
+14. Did you present the project to customers?
+How did you plan for it?
+15. What was day-to-day life like?
+16. Did you have a mentor?
+What did they teach you?
+17. What was the worst part of the capstone project?
+18. How did you deal with ambiguity in requirements or direction?
+19. Did you learn any interesting skills during the capstone project?

+In general, what I would like to see is a good understanding of what you did and what you learned, through the experience.
+If you worked on anything sensitive (e.g., for a government contractor or private data for a company), you do not need to refer to it in your write-up.
+If there is any doubt, you may wish to show your supervisor the paper so that they may review it before turning it in.

 ## Other

 Please feel free to email me or come to office hours to discuss any questions you have.